How Do Automatic Transfer Switches Work With Generators?

 An ATS is the smart choice if:

-• You’re protecting critical systems like fridges, medical devices, or computers.
+• You’re protecting critical systems that rely on consistent electrical power, such as fridges, medical devices, or computers.

-• You want peace of mind knowing your generator will automatically kick in during any outage.
+• You want peace of mind knowing your generator will activate automatically during any power outage.

 Make Power Worries a Thing of the Past

-Whether you're a homeowner looking to avoid the hassle of blackouts, or a business owner who can’t afford downtime, an automatic transfer switch paired with the right generator is a powerful solution.
+Whether you're a homeowner looking to avoid the hassle of blackouts or a business owner who can’t afford downtime, an ATS paired with the right generator is a powerful solution.

 At Jubilee Energy, we provide expert advice, high-quality generators, and professional ATS installation to make sure your backup power system runs smoothly and safely.

-Contact Jubilee Energy today to learn more about how we can help you find the perfect automatic transfer switch and generator setup tailored to your needs.
+Contact Jubilee Energy today to learn more about how we can help you find the perfect ATS and generator setup tailored to your needs.

 Blog